-At State and Local Government levels in Australia, there is a richer diversity of funding opportunities available specifically targeting women-owned businesses.
-These programs are often more tailored, flexible, and responsive to the unique challenges and needs faced by women entrepreneurs.
-They are designed to address specific barriers that women in business commonly encounter, such as access to capital, networking opportunities, and mentorship.
-State and Local initiatives also tend to focus on sectors where women-led businesses are prevalent.
+At State and Local Government levels in Australia, there is a richer diversity of funding opportunities available specifically targeting startup businesses.
+These programs are often more tailored, flexible, and responsive to the unique challenges and needs faced by startup entrepreneurs.
+They are designed to address specific barriers that startups commonly encounter, such as access to capital, networking opportunities, and mentorship.
+State and Local initiatives also tend to focus on sectors where startup businesses are prevalent.
 Examples of such programs include:

-- Queensland Female Founders Co-Investment Fund: This program focuses on increasing investments in female-founded businesses in Queensland, offering support to leverage funding for new investment and business capacity building. - New South Wales MVP (Minimum Viable Product) Ventures Program: Designed to support promising start-ups, with funds to progress from proof-of-concept to a minimum viable product. - Victoria The Alice Anderson Fund: by LaunchVic, supports women-lead startups, focusing on addressing the gender and diversity gap in entrepreneurship.
+- Queensland Female Founders Co-Investment Fund: This program focuses on increasing investments in female-founded businesses in Queensland, offering support to leverage funding for new investment and business capacity building. - New South Wales MVP Ventures Program: Designed to support promising start-ups, with funds to progress from proof-of-concept to a minimum viable product. - Victoria Enabling Tourism Fund: This program funds regional and rural Victorian tourism projects to help deliver demand-driving tourism infrastructure projects across Victoria.